Don McCullen at Tate Britain

 VIB RAM Your connection to earth

 The Strap Line for my newly acquired, lightweight, waterproof walking shoes.
 I have recently purchased these for my Jurassic Coast Weekend in May, and I’m breaking them in.
-Tomorrow I will return to my favourite walk, East Dean to Seaford, along the Seven Sisters, to get some practice in.
+Tomorrow I will return to my favorite walk, East Dean to Seaford, along the Seven Sisters, to get some practice in.

 Keeping fit is the aim this month.
-I Have got to the point where I can jog 2.9 miles round Brockwell Park and aim to be fit for five miles by the end of the month.!
+I Have got to the point where I can jog 2.9 miles around Brockwell Park and aim to be fit for five miles by the end of the month.!
 I can only try, as time is creeping up on me.

-Also if I can squeeze in a bit of yoga to loosen up the old ham strings! & not to forget to slot in a bit of upper body strengthening as advised by the physio for my RSS and shoulder pain.
+Also if I can squeeze in a bit of yoga to loosen up the old hamstrings! & not to forget to slot in a bit of upper body strengthening as advised by the physio for my RSS and shoulder pain.

 A great day was had by all, where we learnt a lot and enjoyed the beautiful weather at lunch time out in the backgarden.